 Hi!
-My name is Chuck W. and I am a Neo-Psychedelic / Experimental Electronic artist hailing from Amityville, NY.
+My name is Chuck W. and I am a Neo-Psychedelic / Experimental Electronic artist hailing from NY, NY.
 This is my story and I’m sticking to it –

-I’ve been a Musician all my life and, frankly, it's one thing on this crazy Planet I feel I do understand.
+I’ve been a Musician all my life and it's one thing on this crazy Planet I do understand.
 For this there's only one person to thank.
-My mother found my first drum kit in, very much truthfully, the garbage.
+My mother found my first drum kit in the garbage.
 The truck to the dump was not more than 2 blocks away.
 She fished it right from the can.

-She snagged it, got me lessons and talk of quitting became heresy.
+Upon snagging it, she got me lessons and talk of quitting became heresy.
 I'm eternally grateful she took such a staunch position.
 Otherwise, I'd never developed the thick skin everything within this industry requires.

 Fast forward a little bit and we're in the awkward teen years.
-By now music was not something I took on with a laissez-faire attitude in my teens.
-I’d skip lunch, bail on friends and be late to work, just for 5 more minutes on the marimba.
-This laser focus sharpened my chops enough to work my way into a traditional Percussion program at a pretty darn good University.
+By now music was not something I took on with a laissez-faire attitude.
+I’d skip lunch, bail on friends and be late to work for 5 more minutes on the marimba.
+This laser focus sharpened my chops.
+Enough I was able to work my way into a traditional Percussion program at a pretty darn good University.
 I had everything I’d worked for, but was still let down …

 Music never stopped being the absolute focal point, though.

-What's interesting is prior to the Accident I'd never released any of my solo material.
+What's funny is before all the accident business, I'd never released any of my own material.
 I realized very quickly that I came close to no one EVER ever hearing any of it.
 I need to serve as mouthpiece.
-If I'm not here to physically place the stinking stuff right under everyone's noses, since I'm not van Gogh and shouldn't anticipate any posthumous parades in honor of my work, haha.
+If I'm not here to place the stuff right under everyone's noses, who will?
+Since I'm not van Gogh I don't expect any posthumous parades in honor of my work, haha.
 In other words, it was time to get to work.

 So, one armed, battered, broken.
 I stumbled my way through and feel now I'm very much coming into my own and writing exactly what I'd hoped to have been.

-Currently, he resides in Amityville, NY.
-His studio is his kitchen table, stacked with enough patch cords to reign in a full-grown Bull.
+Currently, Chuck resides in Forest Hills, NY.
+His studio used to be his kitchen table, stacked with enough patch cords to reign in a full-grown Bull.
 Now, he has a dedicated room with enough patch cords to reign in a full-grown Bull.
 He may be thirty-two now, but he’s only getting started.
-Building his catalog quickly, you can only expect to see more and more material crank out of that kitchen studio and if you like oddball material get in on the bandwagon early!
+Chuck's building his catalog fast!
+You can only expect to see more and more material crank out of that studio.
+And, hey, if you like oddball material get in on the bandwagon early!
+Might as well, right?

 Information About ChuckW.com :